HRM's New Roles in Reducing COVID-19 Transmission & Co-Worker Conflict

 Developing evidence-based training materials and implementing a zero-tolerance COVID-19 policy that follows (and evolves with) the CDC, government, state, and local guidelines can facilitate workplace education, alerting employees to the risks of COVID-19.
 Some organizations develop disciplinary procedures for those who refuse to follow the rules and do so for good reasons.

 The nation has been witnessing the severity and extent of COVID-19 for nearly 20 months.
 And still, new CDC research shows that even fully immunized people can carry tremendous amounts of the virus in the nose and throat" and infect others.
 Vaccinated or not, employees who refuse to wear their masks properly or reject vaccination will likely face termination, at least at companies that are serious about protecting human lives and minimizing their liability.

 Consider checking the Cybersecurity and Infrastructure Security Agency, which defines sixteen critical infrastructure sectors essential to American workers' health, safety, and welfare.
-It's a foundation on which to build both policy and a task force.
-If your organization falls outside of those areas, the CDC and the Department of Labor OSHA provide industry-specific guidelines, best practices, and strategies for organizations and their unique characteristics to plan, prepare, and respond to the pandemic effectively.
+It's a foundation for building policy and a task force.
+If your organization falls outside those areas, the CDC and the Department of Labor OSHA provide industry-specific guidelines, best practices, and strategies for organizations and their unique characteristics to plan, prepare, and respond to the pandemic effectively.